RTmtfiallos/IDS-AKS-Accelerator/README.md

 IaC (Infrastructure as Code) code files have been modularised into their component areas.
 [Main.bicep](https://github.com/RTmtfiallos/ABC-AKS/blob/main/bicep/main.bicep) references them and they are expected to be present in the same directory.
 The Deployment Helper leverages an Arm json compiled version of all the bicep files.

-Releases are used to version the bicep code files, they can be leveraged directly for use in your project or you can opt to Fork the repo if you prefer.

-The following modules have been commited to the rtdeployed for this project and suiatble to immediate reuse.

 ### DevOps - GitHub Actions

 A number of [GitHub actions](https://github.com/RTmtfiallos/ABC-AKS/tree/main/.github/workflows) are used in the repo that run on push/pr/schedules.
 These can be copied into your own repo and customised for your CI/CD pipeline.
 A robust deployment pipeline is essential when coordinating the deployment of multiple Azure services that work together, additionally there is configuration that cannot be set in the template and that needs to be automated (and tested) consistently.

 ![preview screenshot of the helper wizard](docassets/ghactionworkflow.jpg)